apache/druid/docs/content/querying/lookups.md

 Very small lookups (count of keys on the order of a few dozen to a few hundred) can be passed at query time as a "map" lookup as per [dimension specs](../querying/dimensionspecs.html).

-Namespaced lookups are appropriate for lookups which are not possible to pass at query time due to their size, or are not desired to be passed at query time because the data is to reside in and be handled by the Druid servers.
+Namespace lookups are appropriate for lookups which are not possible to pass at query time due to their size, or are not desired to be passed at query time because the data is to reside in and be handled by the Druid servers.
-Namespaced lookups can be specified as part of the runtime properties file.
+Namespace lookups can be specified as part of the runtime properties file.
 The property is a list of the namespaces described as per the sections on this page.
 For example:

  ```json